-Child Tax Credit is the main way that families get money for their children, and for 16-18 year olds in education.
+Child Tax Credit is the main way that families get money for their children, and young persons aged from 16 but under 20 years old in full-time non-advanced education or approved, unwaged training.

 The amount you get is based on your income.
 You can claim whether or not you are in work.
-It has replaced the old tax credits and benefits with a single system - so all families with children, with an income up to \pm 58,000 a year (or up to \pm 66,000 a year if there is a child under one year old), can claim in the same way.
+All families with children, with an income up to £58,000 a year (or up to £66,000 a year if there is a child under one year old), can claim in the same way.